lczerniawski/lczerniawski.github.io/blog/server-side-swift-vs-rust.md

 ```

 ### Developer Friendly Syntax
-Lastly, I think (even though I have written more Rust code than Swift) that Swift has a nice syntax that is more developer-friendly and easier to grasp for everyone.
+Lastly, I think (even though I have written more Rust code than Swift) that Swift has a nicer syntax that is more developer-friendly and easier to grasp for everyone.
 Let’s take a look at the example of loading file content and printing it.

 #### Swift
 ```swift